"The House of Tomorrow"

-It’s a homemade most famous by one of its guests.
-Elvis Presley’s Honeymoon Hideaway estate, also known as The House of Tomorrow, was originally owned by Robert Alexander who is also the architect responsible for the home’s design (despite the fact that names of other architects have been tossed around over the years, most notably Modernist William Krisel).
+It’s a home made most famous by one of its guests.
+Elvis Presley’s Honeymoon Hideaway estate, also known as The House of Tomorrow, was originally owned by developer Robert Alexander and designed by modernist architect William Krisel.

 Famous for Modernism in Palm Springs: Alexander Construction Company

 The company took on many high-end assignments over time, but more admirably, the company also built more than two thousand homes in Palm Springs that provided more affordable living options using the same modernist design caliber.
 In collaboration with another architecture firm, Palmer and Krisel, affordable tract homes in the Palm Springs were designed and built over the course of many years.
 The Twin Palm Estates neighborhood is just one example.
 This neighborhood includes homes at approximately 1,200 square feet, each with palm trees and an in-ground pool.
 All of the houses in this neighborhood were sold for $30,000 in the 1950’s and 60’s, which is equal to a home buyer spending around $250,000 today.
 In Palm Springs, that's a steal of a deal!

 Getting to know 1350 Ladera Circle, Palm Springs

 Located at the foot of the San Jacinto Mountains, the Honeymoon Hideaway is a 5,000 square foot home and has three levels, four bedrooms, and five bathrooms.

 The home has a large, pentagon shaped pool at the back of the house, hidden by trees and other foliage surrounding the property.
 Other outdoor features include a beautifully kept garden, a charming waterfall fixture, a fruit orchard, and even a tennis court.
 The entire house was skillfully restored in the 1990’s with the design remaining true to its 1960’s flare.
 As an added bonus, from the back of the house, you can see Marylin Monroe’s former dwelling.

 What’s inside the House of Tomorrow?